Professor Thomas C. Folsom

 In 2010 , Folsom earned the Regent University Faculty Award for Excellence in scholarship

-Professor Folsom has served on the Regent University Faculty Senate, as law school representative, from 2005-present; as Vice-president in 2009; and as President since 2010.
+Professor Folsom has served on the Regent University Faculty Senate, as law school representative, from 2005-present; as Vice-president in 2009; and three terms as President, from 2010-13.
 He has also been a member of various organizations (the local Inns of Court; Norfolk-Portsmouth Bar Association; AIPLA and ABA-IP Section committees).
+He has served as Co-Director/Law School Liaison to the Oxford Study Abroad program.